 KPI #8: Backlink Profile Growth

-Backlink profile growth measures the number and quality of backlinks pointing to your website.
+Backlink profile growth tracks the number and quality of external sites linking to your website.

 What It Measures